DenchiSoft/denchisoft.github.io/docs/record.md

 You can now place your character anywhere on screen by moving/scaling/rotating it in VTube Studio or in OBS.

-For the OBS and greenscreen setup, you can also take a look at this video (starts at 33:20):
+For the OBS and greenscreen setup, you can also take a look at this video __(relevant part starts at 33:20)__:

 <iframe width="360" height="252" src="//www.youtube.com/embed/q5dKr0ulx10?t=2000" frameborder="0" allowfullscreen="allowfullscreen">&nbsp;</iframe>